Skip to main content

 These events provide a dynamic and supportive environment for personal and professional growth, whether you're a school student, teacher, or parent/supporter.

 Unfortunately, we are unable to accommodate requests for in-person Careers and HE Fairs for 2024-25.
-However, please do still let us know about your event by contacting access@girton.cam.ac.uk as we would be delighted to send some resources to be displayed, and together, discuss how we can best support your students with our upcoming programme of events for the year.
+However, please do still let us know about your event by contacting access@girton.cam.ac.uk as we would be delighted to send some resources to be displayed.
+Together, we can discuss how we can best support your students with our upcoming programme of events for the year.

 Third Party Programmes or Initiatives